sts10/phraze/readme.markdown

 zxcvbnm
 ```

-### Orchard Street Alpha list
-Passing `a` to the list flag causes Phraze to use the Orchard Street Alpha list that is optimized for alphabetical keyboard layouts.
-This list only has 1,296 words on it.
-This means that each word adds 10.3 bits of entropy to a passphrase.
+The Orchard Street Alpha list that is optimized for alphabetical keyboard layouts.
+Use this list if your keyboard layout looks like this:

-Use this option if you're going to input this passphrase into a TV or video game console with a keyboard layout that looks like this:

 ```txt
 abcdef